 Farmers don't include veterinarians, pet kennels, wineries, or landscaping businesses, but nurseries that grow ornamental plants are considered to be farmers for tax purposes.

 You must be engaged in farming for profit to be considered a business.
-This means that you've made money in at least three of the last five tax years, or two out of seven years for breeding or raising horses.
+That means you've made money in at least three of the last five tax years, or two out of seven years for breeding or raising horses.
 The IRS will consider other factors if you don't strictly meet this requirement, however, including:

 - You operate your farm like a business.